1j01/wavey/README.md

 * Tracks can be pinned to the top, which should easy the pain when you have many tracks with audio clips you want to line up with some main audio track(s).
-**This was partially implemented, and it broke pasting, among other things.**

 * You will be able to "precord" up to five minutes as long as precording has been enabled.

 * MIDI is a possibility.
 It might involve an expanded view to edit the notes, but it would be inline in the track.